WDAqua/Pipeline/README.md

 python3 dbpediaspotlight_client_service.py --example "example5.ttl" --port 8099

+Please note that to run the first component, we have used an example Turtle file.
+This is because DBpedia Spotlight service was down and still face some problems.
+As our main goal in the project is to show the interoperability using QANARY vocabulary instead the actual working of the Question Answering System, therefore we have taken an example to display output of DBpedia Spotlight and then bind it using QANARY vocabulary to push into the Triplestore.

 (4) Now go to the Pipeline/src/vocabulary/extended/eis/de/Pipeline.java file, and in line number 163 of the code, changed the path of the file and point it to your local.

 (5) Go to the Pipeline/src/patty_wrapper/Indexer.java, and in line 74, change the path to your local.